brikis98/yevgeniy-brikman-homepage/_posts/2014-08-10-the-best-minds-of-my-generation-are.md

 excerpt: |
-  There is a meme going around that too many programmers are wasting their careers working on meaningless software: they spend all their time trying to get people to click on ads, they aren’t tackling the important stuff, and they aren’t solving the biggest problems of today.
-It’s as if all programmers should drop what they are doing and instead try to cure cancer, end world hunger, and generally save the world.
-I’m going to call bullshit.
+  There is a meme going around that too many programmers are wasting their careers working on meaningless software: they spend all their time trying to get people to click on ads, they aren't tackling the important stuff, and they aren't solving the biggest problems of today.
+It's as if all programmers should drop what they are doing and instead try to cure cancer, end world hunger, and generally save the world.
+I'm going to call bullshit.
 ---

 <blockquote>